 A management degree can help you keep up with these changes and facilitate organizational improvements that enhance staff performance and financial results.
 Benedictine’s Master of Science in Management and Organizational Behavior specializes in training the next generation of servant leaders who exact positive and lasting change within their teams and organizations.
 Our graduates are adept at changing a company’s culture, improving morale, retaining great employees, reducing turnover, and balancing staff expectations against the company’s policies and resources.

 The job outlook for management analysts is promising.
-Employment is expected to grow 22 percent between 2010 and 2020, outpacing the average growth rate of all occupations.1 In 2010, close to 23 percent of management analysts were self-employed.
+Employment is expected to grow 14 percent between 2020 and 2030, outpacing the average growth rate of all occupations.1

 Human Resources Professionals